ANTIBIOTIC FREE CHICKEN

 HIGH FRUCTOSE CORN SYRUP

 High Fructose Corn Syrup or HFCS is a liquid sweetener.
 Although we have significantly reduced our use of the ingredient in recent years, we do use high fructose corn syrup when it is right for the recipe, mostly to help deliver a smoother texture than other sugars can provide, or to keep the cost of a product affordable.
-High fructose syrup contains the same number of calories as table sugar and has been widely used in the food industry for more than fifty years.
+High fructose corn syrup contains the same number of calories as table sugar and has been widely used in the food industry for more than fifty years.

-Many people have told us they would prefer to avoid HFCS, which is why we will continue to move away from using it new products we launch and explore opportunities to remove it from certain existing products.
+Many people have told us they would prefer to avoid HFCS, which is why we will continue to move away from using it in new products we launch and explore opportunities to remove it from certain existing products.

 Monosodium glutamate (MSG) is the sodium salt of a common amino acid.
 MSG occurs naturally in many foods, such as tomatoes and cheeses.
 It has been used safely as a seasoning in cooking for more than 100 years.
 It adds a savory or umami flavor and when used in conjunction with salt it creates a clean savory taste.

 MSG is lower in sodium compared with table salt (sodium chloride).
 It contains only 13% sodium compared to 39% sodium in table salt.
 This means a small amount of MSG can be used instead of salt to create an appealing savory flavor.
 This is particularly useful when making great tasting foods which have reduced sodium and fat.

 Both Campbell and our palm oil suppliers are members of the Roundtable on Sustainable Palm Oil (RSPO), a group composed of palm growers, palm oil users, retail food chains and NGOs.
 The RSPO was created to promote the development and use of sustainable palm oil through supply chain cooperation and an open dialogue with stakeholders.
 The certification for palm oil will be provided through the Roundtable on Sustainable Palm Oil or equivalent standard.
 Click here for our sustainable palm oil sourcing guidelines.